 Submitting a strong law school application matters, LSAT or no LSAT.
 Applying with a sound LSAT score remains an ideal way to demonstrate skills, abilities, and commitment to the Admissions Committee.
 Other strategic reasons to consider taking the LSAT include:

-- Opportunity for admission at multiple law schools
+- Opportunity for admission at multiple law programs in Southern California

 - Potential to qualify for scholarships

 - Skill assessment that can help with law program selection

 If you decide to take the LSAT, preparation is critical.
 GUCL recommends visiting www.LSAC.org for access to free and/or inexpensive test prep material and guidance.

 It is unwise to underestimate the LSAT.
 Thorough preparation is time consuming; it typically takes 6-8 weeks with a high level of focus and many, many practice tests.
 If you are going to take the LSAT, make the goal to be fully prepared, to take the test only once, and to get the best score possible based on your individual test-taking abilities.

 GUCL does not require that applicants subscribe to the Credential Assembly Service (CAS) offered by LSAC.
 Documents can be submitted directly to GUCL electronically or by U.S. Mail.